xywang-talend/tuj/templates/README.md

 The template tests the `tFileTouch` component.
 You have to remove this component to create your own use case.

 ![To remember](./images/warning.png)
-- Use only on instance of the component you want to test if possible
+- Use only one instance of the component you want to test if possible
 - Use `pid` variable (several instances of the TUJ can be runned in the same time)
 - One TUJ test only one configuration of the main component